7 Ecommerce Marketing Pain Points (& How to Solve Them)

 Solution:

 Remember how we touched on social proof earlier?
-A secret weapon eCommerce brands can use to combat shopping cart abandonment is visual social proof.
+A secret weapon ecommerce brands can use to combat shopping cart abandonment is visual social proof.

 Displaying photos on your product page from real people using or wearing the product can help online shoppers gain a better idea of whether it’s something they want to purchase or not.
 Learn more about how social proof can help reduce return rates.